 The second part is focused on the practice of OWEE, its lived design and experience.
 We return to practices we have identified in its online and offline management.
-We also reflect upon the possibility to collect data
+We

 The third and last part is focused on ethnographies and case studies based on OWEE we organized.
-We show how our learning expeditions have been opportunities to explore the paradoxes of a territory or a practice, to make beautiful encounters, to question key research and academic practices and to elaborate different forms of collaborations, ways of working modes of knowledge co-production.
+We show how our learning expeditions have been opportunities to explore the paradoxes of a territory or a practice, to make beautiful encounters, to question key research and academic practices and to elaborate different forms of collaborations, ways of working modes of knowledge coproduction.